Bear with me here, because today’s entry is going to take a minute to explain.

 The guy shown above is Nick Emery, a freshman guard who plays for BYU.
 As you can see, he goes with a long-sleeve base-layer shirt under his jersey, which he wears due to circulatory issues in his arms.

 The top photo shows the cleats that Red Sox outfielder Shane Victorino wore for last night’s World Series game.
 The screen shot below that shows how those cleats looked during the game.
-On the one hand, this is a great example of how the pajama look ruins everything it touches — you . . . → Read More: The Best Argument Ever Against (or Maybe For) Pajama Pants
+On the one hand, this is a great example of how the pajama look ruins everything it touches — you can’t . . . → Read More: The Best Argument Ever Against (or Maybe For) Pajama Pants